thewca/worldcubeassociation.org/README.md

 ## \*Unofficial API

-If you want to query WCA data, the [Unofficial API](https://wca-rest-api.robiningelbrecht.be/) is the best way to do this.
+If you want to query WCA data via an API, the [Unofficial API](https://wca-rest-api.robiningelbrecht.be/) is the best way to do this.
 It is not developed or supported by WST, but it makes use of the results export and updates daily, so you can rely on the information it provides.

 ----